+- for an d enable the assessment.

+- Accommodation gn-on Website.

-- Due to the student's need for an accommodation that would enable the student to access the state assessment. - Through the Nonstandard Accommodation Tool in the Single Sign-on application. - With completed student information and any other requested information.
+- With completed student information and any other requested information.

 The requested accommodation must not impact the reliability or validity of the test, and the request may not exempt a student from taking any portion of the OSTP test(s).